12 Symptoms Of A Bad Fuel Pressure Regulator: Diagnostic Tests!

 Do GDI Engines Have Fuel Pressure Regulator?

-GDI engines (Gasoline Direct Injection Engines) do not have a fuel pressure regulator.
-Instead, they have a fuel pressure sensor.
 GDI engines have fuel injectors inside the engine cylinder while multiport fuel injection systems have fuel injectors in the air intake manifold.
 GDI engines have two fuel pumps.
 One is near the fuel tank and the other is connected to the fuel rail.

 The high-pressure fuel pump has a flow control valve that is controlled by ECM (Engine control module).
 The fuel pressure sensor sends signals of fuel pressure inside the fuel rail to the ECM.